 Elizabeth is a Suffolk-based artist, creating sculptures with welded steel and adornments.
 Her 2D work often combines mixed-media approaches.

 “I am a sculptor who finds inspiration in the natural world.
 My work aims to extract the essence of a creature.
 I try not to create a realistic image, but rather to capture the feeling, movements and appearance of a bird, animal or insect.
 A moment in time in their life.
 One of my main themes this year has been herons – which I was going to pursue at Sculpture in the Valley.
 I have created a heron sculpture from a Bewick print of a heron and another one based on Egyptian paintings of herons, I’ve still got a couple more in me!”

-British artist whose work explores the human condition.
+Sculptural artist Gus explores the human condition in his work.
 In response to geopolitics, the concerns of our times, people movement, alienation, the environment, he sculpts figures using materials selected from his local area, then casts them in bronze.

-‘Man with hands in pockets’ is a unique bronze standing at 2 meters tall.
-“The sculpture is a scaled 3d print of a much smaller pice, the surface modelled with wax and combustible organic material gathered from the marshland surrounding my studio.
+‘Man with hands in pockets’ is a unique bronze standing at 2 meters tall, about this work, Gus said: “The sculpture is a scaled 3D print of a much smaller pice, the surface modelled with wax and combustible organic material gathered from the marshland surrounding my studio.
 Once finished the sculpture is cut into sections, an investment mould built and each section placed in a kiln where the combustible material is burnt out leaving a void to be filled with molten bronze.”

 Lisa is a student at Norwich University of the Arts where she is doing an MA in Fine Art, exploring the relationship between landscape photography and painting.